teunjojo/SimpleAutoRestart/README.md

   '300' : "§6Restarting in 5 minutes"
   '3' : "§6Restarting now..."
 ```

+## Commands
+- `/simpleautorestart` or `/sar` or `/autorestart` - Show the help menu.
+- `/simpleautorestart cancel` - Cancel the next restart.
+- `/simpleautorestart resume` - Resume the next restart.
+- `/simpleautorestart status` - Show the status of the next restart.
+- `/simpleautorestart set <hour> <minute>` - Schedule a restart at a specific time.

 ## Support
 If you have any issues or questions.
 Feel free to [create an issue ticket](https://github.com/teunjojo/SimpleAutoRestart/issues/new).